hesam4g/p4-arp/README.md

 # The overview of ARP implementation
 I mentioned how ARP header is defined before.

-Here, I explain how the functionality works alongside routing in the switch.
+Here, I explain how the ARP works alongside routing in the switch.

-First of all, there are two tables in the `MyIngress`.
+First of all, there are two tables in `MyIngress`.
 One table for ARP handling, named `arp_table`.
 Another table, `ipv4_lpm`, is used for routing.

 The program checks to see if ARP or IPV4 headers are valid.
 Then applies the correspond match+action table.